The Orange Carpet Visa Facility in Indonesia

-If you are a business traveler who travels to the Netherlands frequently from Lebanon and you need a short-stay Schengen visa each time, find out if you or your employees are eligible for the Orange Carpet Visa Facility.
+If you are a business traveller who travels to the Netherlands frequently from Indonesia and you need a short-stay Schengen visa each time, find out if you or your employees are eligible for the Orange Carpet Visa Facility.

 You cannot travel to the Netherlands due to the coronavirus, unless you are exempt from the EU entry ban.
 Read the list of exemptions on Government.nl.